Selecting the right equipment for Working at Height

 We all know that the first rule for Working at Height is to avoid it wherever possible, but in Powercor’s industry, every job is likely to involve some form of working at height.

-It is important, therefore, that the correct access equipment for the work required is selected, and to ensure that the users are competent to use it, or in the case of trainees, that they are supervised by a competent person.
+It is important, therefore, to select the right equipment for working at height, and to ensure that the users are competent to use it, or in the case of trainees, that they are supervised by a competent person.
 This is not only for the personal safety of the individual worker, but also to protect co-workers and the general public who may be in the vicinity of the work.

 Consideration is given to the height of access required, the duration of the work, the time between equipment movements and whether access to the job is restricted.
 In addition, the level of work activity needs to be assessed, as well as whether the equipment needs to be freestanding, along with checking that the environment is suitable to support the selected equipment.
 Weather conditions will often play a big part in the choice made, and as this can vary from day to day, regular reassessment may be required.